 For example, if a friend says he’ll be over at 8pm, you may begin to hear things as the hour approaches.
 If you are expecting a parcel delivered to your door, you may imagine footsteps or human activity around your door that isn’t actually there.
 You may run to the door a few times feeling certain that a car has pulled up outside or that you heard footsteps in your walkway or hallway.
 If you feel you are coming down with some kind of cold, you may imagine seeing spots or changes in skin tone that are objectively not there.

-The condition of body dysmorphia, has elements of hallucination associated with it, but this is a separate and much more complicated psychological condition than what I am describing here.
+The condition of Healthy Body dysmorphia, has elements of hallucination associated with it, but this is a separate and much more complicated psychological condition than what I am describing here.

 These are all examples of “positive hallucinations”, and gives clear evidence of the powerof our imagination to stimulate our desires or wishes, or in the case of dysmorphia, our worse fears.
 If it is not a psychological condition that will or can escalate, then often it is harmless; there is nothing here that would concern a doctor.
 If a meeting seems important or significant, if it’s a passionately awaited lover or a child whose welfare concerns you, the “hallucinations” may grow stronger as time actually passes.
 So intense is your expectation or anticipation that you may hear a knock at the door or a bell ring.
 You may appear to see headlights flashing on the wall or detect a whiff of your lovers perfume or sense their pheromones in your environment.